antenore/ARIA/docs/technical/policy.md

 ## Overview

 ARIA's policy system provides a flexible and robust framework for managing AI participation in software projects.
-This document details the technical implementation of the policy system.
+This document details the technical implementation of the policy system, which supports two distinct policy formats: capability-based (for testing) and model-based (for production).

+## Policy Formats

+### Capability-Based Format
+Designed primarily for testing and human readability:
+- Focus on specific AI capabilities
+- Clear conditions and restrictions
+- Simplified structure for non-technical users
+- Easier to understand and validate

+### Model-Based Format
+Designed for production environments:
+- Integration with code repositories
+- Path-specific rules
+- Predefined models with default settings
+- More granular control over permissions

 ## Core Components